Volunteering at GWSC – Summary FAQs

 - It’s about fairness.
 Those who benefit the most from the Club should contribute the most, and people need to know what is expected from them

-When will the improved volunteering system start?
+When did the improved volunteering system start?

 I am a Winter Member.
 How will this affect me?